Engee documentation

 trailing_zeros(x::Integer) -> Integer

-Number of zeros trailing the binary representation of x.
+The number of trailing zeros in the binary representation of `x'.

 Examples